Danterod/Independent-Learning-Project/readme.md

 // Expected output: [9, 49, 81, 25, 4]
 In this case, the .map() function is used to square each number in the measurements array

+# Edge case:
-Edge case: When you apply .map() to an empty array, the callback function will not execute because they're no elements to iterate over.
+ When you apply .map() to an empty array, the callback function will not execute because they're no elements to iterate over.
 The numbers array is empty.
 The .map() function is used to double each element, but since there are no elements, the callback function is never invoked.
 The result is another empty array.

+--- js
 Ex: Empty Array

 const numbers = [];

 const doubled = numbers.map(x => x * 2);

 console.log(doubled);  // Expected output: []

-Resources:
+# Resources:

 MDN Web docs array.map:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map